Student life at SMU is a journey of self-discovery

 SMU is the first local university to make internships mandatory for all of its students.
 As a student, thoughts of entering the workforce might seem intimidating, especially if you are unsure about the career path to take upon graduating.
 Internships offer the perfect opportunity for you to gauge your interest in different industries.

-According to the 2019 Graduate Employment Survey, which was jointly conducted by autonomous universities in Singapore, one in two graduates secured full-time employment through internships.
+According to the 2019 Graduate Employment Survey, which was jointly conducted by autonomous universities in Singapore, one in two SMU graduates secured full-time employment through internship.

 Lee Kong Chian School of Business graduate Kelvin Fan Shih Lei is a good example.
 Curious about different industries and the differences between working in a multinational corporation and a boutique firm, Mr Fan grabbed the chance to do two internships to score a better understanding of the banking industry.
 The experiences not only sharpened his analytical and communication skills, but also secured him a job as an associate consultant in the former – management consulting firm Bain & Company – before graduation.